ocramz/petsc-hs/README.md

 ## Installation

-### 1

-Clone the repository and enter its root directory:

-    git clone https://github.com/ocramz/petsc-hs.git && cd petsc-hs

 ### 2

-If you already have a working PETSc installation, the `PETSC_DIR` and `PETSC_ARCH` environment variables are set and `stack` is installed and in PATH, proceed to Step 3,
+If you already have a working PETSc installation, the `PETSC_DIR` and `PETSC_ARCH` environment variables are set and `stack` is installed and in PATH, proceed to Step 2,

 otherwise